m7md1337/SCspotlight/README.md

 ## something u should know
+* more than 200 lines i wrote it from my iphone 7
 * I tried to setup sms login but I don't think its work
 * its work with me maybe won't work with you
 * maybe in the future will be more update maybe